 5. Supplemental or Top-Up Plans

-Pro tip: Before buying a supplemental plan, review your current policy’s waiting periods and exclusions to avoid overlapping or unnecessary coverage.
+Pro tip: Before buying a supplemental plan, carefully review your primary policy’s coordination of benefits rules, waiting periods, exclusions, and annual maximums.
+This helps avoid overlapping coverage (where one plan pays after the other) or paying for redundant benefits.

 At Smile Point Dental, we work with most major dental insurance providers and proudly support the Canadian Dental Care Plan (CDCP).
 Our team can help you understand your coverage and make the most of your benefits.